forecr/jetson-gpio/README.md

 package, how to configure the system and run the provided sample applications, and the library API.

+**Attention:** If you will use this library in JetPack-5.x based system, please switch to the [main](https://github.com/mistelektronik/jetson-gpio/tree/main) branch.

 # Package Components

 In addition to this document, the Jetson GPIO library package contains the